 Therapeutic exercise includes instruction, feedback, and supervision of a person in an exercise program specific to their condition.
-Therapeutic exercise may be considered medically necessary to restore/develop strength, endurance, range of motion and flexibility which has been lost as a result of acute, subacute, and chronic neuromusculoskeletal conditions and certain medical conditions.
-Exercise performed by the patient within a clinic facility or other location (e.g., home, gym) without a physician or therapist present and supervising would be considered not medically necessary.
+Therapeutic exercise may be considered medically necessary to restore/develop strength, endurance, range of motion and flexibility

+To CHSO for review and approval 08/15/2023 CHSO reviewed and approved 08/15/2023 which has been lost or limited as a result of a disease or injury.
+Exercising performed by the patient within a clinic facility or other location (e.g., home; gym) without a physician or therapist present and supervising would be considered not medically necessary.